op2-platforms/op2cad/README.md

 It is mainly focused around Autodesk product line-up, but may be further expended to other softwares.

-It full of contents and tools complementing the default software contents.
+It includs all the components required by the softwares to work properly OOTB and full of additionnal content complementing the default software content.

 ## Get Started